-Apparently today is "National Sickie Day" in the UK.
+Apparently today is "National Sickie Day".
 Reason being: the first Monday of February tends to be the most popular day of the year to call in sick, with an estimated 350,000 people expected to skip work today.
-There are a few reasons for this, and most involve booze; either you just got paid for the first time since Christmas so spent half of it on alcohol, or you realized Dry January was over and decided to unwind all the good you did for your liver over the past month.
+There are a few reasons for this, and most involve booze; either you just got paid for the first time since Christmas so spent half of it on alcohol, or you realised Dry January was over and decided to unwind all the good you did for your liver over the past month.

 Either way, you'll have had to come up with an excuse as to why you're not currently at your desk.
 Here are some of the worst excuses we've used over the years.